An ultimate three week self-drive journey of Costa Rica's most popular regions

 Yes, they really jump out of the water like that and it’s called breaching.
 Humpback whales can be found in the Golfo Dulce (also known as a tropical fjord) and Ballena National Marina Park between August and October.
 It’s here where the female whales arrive to reproduce and give birth in the relatively warm, rich and shallow waters of the area.

 On most of these trips you will have a guide who leads the way, but in Tortuguero you’re perfectly safe to head out on your own.
-A tip for couples – insist on having your own kayak, to avoid any arguments of who wants to go where!

 Glide through canyons and the jungle on a series of rapids and drops when you are white water tubing.
 Perfect on a really hot day or if you fancy something exhilarating, this is an adventurous way to navigate a river on your own.

 Seated in a big tube with a roped or canvas bottom that lets the water through, no paddling is needed as you hold onto the side handles and using your weight float down the river.
-With your legs tucked away inside the tube, you’ll bounce of the rocks and if you do fall in the cooling water, your guide will be there to help you.
+With your legs tucked away inside the tube, you’ll bounce off the rocks - and if you do fall in the cooling water, your guide will be there to help you.

 Costa Rica has endless miles of dirt roads and paths waiting to be explored by bike.
 From a leisurely ride along the shore of Lake Arenal to the more gnarly off-road trails at Rio Perdido, get ready for the Costa Rican Cycling experience.
 Cycling here is as much about the variety of wildlife and scenery you encounter as it is the trails.

-There are different levels of white water rafting, suitable for all ages in Costa Rica.
-The relaxing and gentle float through the rainforest, which is also the perfect way to watch wildlife from the river.
-For the adrenaline junkies, the country offers some great world class rafting through a tropical paradise.
+There are different levels of white-water rafting in Costa Rica, suitable for all ages.
+Some might want to go for a relaxing, gentle float through the rainforest - also the perfect way to see wildlife from the river.
+For the adrenaline junkies, the country also offers world class rafting with an amazing variety of rapids.

-There are 14 major rivers all starting in the volcanic mountain ranges and that flow toward the ocean, with an amazing variety of rapids.
-You will also be accompanied by certified guides, and all the equipment will be provided.
+There are 14 major rivers, all starting in the volcanic mountain ranges and flowing through this tropical paradise towards the ocean.
+You will be accompanied by certified guides, and all equipment will be provided.

 Because of the altitude, the nights can be chilly which is why each bungalow is kitted out with a heating system that has an air conditioner inverter that runs on locally produced ethanol and an eco-friendly chimney.

-The open-air dining room overlooks a small creek and you can try authentic Costa Rican meals specially prepared for you using local produce.
+The open-air dining room overlooks a small creek and you can try authentic Costa Rican meals prepared for you using local produce.

 The Arenal Volcano Inn has long been a favourite in the Arenal area as it’s ideally located between la Fortuna and the volcano.
 The inn has 25 rooms that all have views of the volcano, ranging from standard rooms to deluxe rooms and a junior suite.
 There is one Villa room with 2 separate bedrooms and a kitchen, ideal for families or friends.